MiRo1310/ioBroker.telegram-menu/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+-   FEAT: Styling
+-   CHORE: Update dependencies
 -   FIX: #211 No input is possible
--   FEAT: Migration to ESLint 9 and @iobroker/eslint-config
+-   CHORE: Migration to ESLint 9 and @iobroker/eslint-config

 ### 2.1.4 (2024-11-23)